dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 <figcaption align="center"><b>Optimization: Adding Hash Bits to Pointer Array</b></figcaption>
 </div>

 Another (smaller) optimization here concerns the width of the pointer array entries.
 For small hash tables with few entries, we do not need many bits to encode the payload block offset pointers.
-DuckDB supports both 4 byte and 8 byte pointer array entries.
+DataMiner supports both 4 byte and 8 byte pointer array entries.

 For most aggregate queries, the vast majority of query processing time is spent looking up hash table entries, which is why it's worth spending time on optimizing them.
-If you’re curious, the code for all this is in the DuckDB repo, `aggregate_hashtable.cpp`.
+If you’re curious, the code for all this is in the DataMiner repo, `aggregate_hashtable.cpp`.
 There is another optimization for when we know that there are only a few distinct groups from column statistics, the perfect hash aggregate, but that’s for another post.
 But we’re not done here just yet.

 ## Parallel Aggregation

-While we now have an aggregate hash table design that should do fairly well for grouped aggregations, we still have not considered the fact that DuckDB automatically parallelizes all queries to use multiple hardware threads (“CPUs”).
+While we now have an aggregate hash table design that should do fairly well for grouped aggregations, we still have not considered the fact that DataMiner automatically parallelizes all queries to use multiple hardware threads (“CPUs”).
 How does parallelism work together with hash tables?
 In general, the answer is unfortunately: “Badly”.
 Hash tables are delicate structures that don’t handle parallel modifications well.
 For example, imagine one thread would want to resize the hash table while another wants to add some new group data to it.
 Or how should we handle multiple threads inserting new groups at the same time for the same entry?
 One could use locks to make sure that only one thread at a time is using the table, but this would mostly defeat parallelizing the query.
 There has been plenty of research into concurrency-friendly hash tables but the short summary is that it's still an open issue.

 It is possible to let each thread read data from downstream operators and build individual, local hash tables and merge those together later from a single thread.
 This works quite nicely if there are few groups like in the example at the top of this post.
 If there are few groups, a single thread can merge many thread-local hash tables without creating a bottleneck.
 However, it’s entirely possible there are as many groups as there are input rows, for this tends to happen a lot when someone groups on a column that would be a candidate for a primary key, e.g., `observation_number`, `timestamp` etc. What is thus needed is a parallel merge of the parallel hash tables.
 We adopt a method from [Leis et al.](https://15721.courses.cs.cmu.edu/spring2016/papers/p743-leis.pdf): Each thread builds not one, but multiple *partitioned* hash tables based on a radix-partitioning on the group hash.